 The key to delaying and reversing many, of these physiological effects of spinal cord injury and associated immobility is individualized, active, repetitive, continuing, custom- designed exercise – active, resistive, passive, proprioceptive – over long periods.

-The Stay in Step Spinal Cord Rehabilitation Center is uniquely designed to provide access to that essential key, for persons motivated to participate in the ongoing customized, personal, intense exercise and mobility training.
+The Stay In Step Spinal Cord Rehabilitation Center is uniquely designed to provide access for Active Duty military, veterans, and civilians personnel alike, that are motivated to participate in the customized, intense exercise and mobility training we provide in our program.